MJ-builds/dictionary-app/README.md

 # DICTIONARY APP

-I built this pratice project from the ground up using Nextjs / React / Tailwind CSS, as part of the Frontend Mentor challenge.
+I built this practice project from the ground up using Nextjs / React / Tailwind CSS, as part of the Frontend Mentor challenge.

 The app is responsive (mobile / medium+), has both user customisation options (custom font + dark mode), and some quality of life features (such as fallback audio for words that don't contain an audio link).
 Lastly, I am using the Free Dictionary API to fetch the data.